Quantum Phase Estimation (QPE) for Solving Molecular Energies

 \(P(\epsilon_0) = |\langle v|\psi_0\rangle|^2 > \zeta\).

-What are the benefits of using QPE algorithm for finding a molecule's ground state?
+What are the benefits of using the QPE algorithm to find a molecule's ground state?

 The two most prominent methods to solve ground energy for molecules are quantum variational algorithm (VQE) and QPE.
-Those promise better scalability compared to classical counterparts as the molecules becomes more complex, with larger number of electrons, referring to a physical problem with more degrees of freedom.
+They promise better scalability compared to their classical counterparts as the molecules become more complex, with a larger number of electrons, referring to a physical problem with more degrees of freedom.

 The number of parameters in VQE is closely related to the number of electrons.
-This may create inherent difficulty achieving high-precision calculations through sampling statistical estimators, and perhaps even not converge for very large systems.
-On the other hand, the number of parameters in QPE is a flexible value which is directly related to the resolution of the problem, but is not bounded with the number of electrons.
+This may create an inherent difficulty achieving high-precision calculations through sampling statistical estimators, and may not even converge for very large systems.
+On the other hand, the number of parameters in QPE is a flexible value that is directly related to the resolution of the problem, but is not bounded with the number of electrons.

 -